Rose Zetzer

 Rose S. Zetzer (January 13, 1904 – April 5, 1998) was an American lawyer.
-She was the first woman to gain admission to the Maryland bar and the founder of Maryland's first all-female law firm.
+She was the founder of Maryland's first all-female law firm.

 Early life and education

 Zetzer was born in East Baltimore, Maryland in 1904, to Russian immigrants Jacob, a butcher and Balia Zetzer.
 She was the eldest of three siblings.
 Her decision to become an attorney came after a discussion in the 8th grade about whether women should have the right to vote.
 She attended Eastern High School, where she was trained as a stenographer, and received her undergraduate degree from Johns Hopkins University.
 She then pursued a law degree from University of Maryland Law School and began practicing law immediately after her graduation in 1925.